appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 on:
   push:
     branches:
-      - main  # Trigger on push to main branch
+      - master  # Trigger on push to master branch

 jobs:
   deploy-appsmith: